- Jobber Blueprint /

 You can apply all of these brand elements to your uniform, vehicle, and marketing materials.

-To run your business legally, you’ll need to register it with the proper authorities.
+To run your business legally, you’ll need to register it with your local government or trade board.
 This can vary depending on regulations in your city, state, and country.

 Learn about your area’s business structures and registration process by googling “AREA + business registration.”
 Check with your local government’s business registration division, too.